Therottam: Soundtrack

-The soundtrack was composed by S. M. Subbaiah Naidu.
+The soundtrack was composed by S. M. Subbaiah Naidu, with lyrics by Kannadasan.

 Release and reception

 Therottam was released on 16 July 1971.
 A writer of Film Word praised Cho's performance as a Tamil speaking Andhra Pradesh lawyer, calling it one of the "very few outstanding performances" of that year, and said there were some "good early scenes" between Ganesan and Padmini.